Overview of the Privacy Act

 The Information Commissioner has the power to approve and register enforceable codes for certain entities (e.g. entities in a particular industry).
 The commissioner has issued guidelines for developing privacy codes (available at www.oaic.gov.au).

 The Privacy (Australian Government Agencies – Governance) APP Code (‘2017 code’) was registered on 27 October 2017 and commenced 1 July 2018.
-The 2017 code sets out specific requirements and steps that agencies must take as part of complying with APP 1.2.
-APP 1.2 requires an APP entity to take reasonable steps to implement practices, procedures and systems that A document that sets out what a person wants to happen to their money and other property after they die. ensure the entity complies with the APPs, and any binding registered APP code, and is able to deal with related enquiries and complaints.
+The 2017 code sets out specific requirements and steps that agencies must take in complying with APP 1.2.
+APP 1.2 requires an APP entity to take reasonable steps to implement practices, procedures and systems to ensure it complies with the APPs, and any binding registered APP code, and can deal with related enquiries and complaints.

 Office of the Australian Information Commissioner